vippsas/vipps-recurring-api/vipps-recurring-api.md

 Vipps will retry the charge for the number of days specified in `retryDays`.
 The maximum number of `retryDays` is 14.

-From the `due` date and during the `retryDays` the status of the charge will be `PROCESSING` until the charge is successful and the status is `CHARGED`.
+The status of a charge will be `PROCESSING` while Vipps is taking care of business, from the `due` date until the charge has succeeded, or until the `retryDays` have passed without a successful charge.
-If all charge attempts fail, the status will be `FAILED`.
+The final status will be `CHARGED` or `FAILED`.
+See the API documentation for more details.

 See: [Charge states](#charge-states).

 **IMPORTANT:** Vipps does not provide details about each charge attempt to the merchant,